GalenRhodes/Rubicon/Format.md

 `e`, `E`           | floating point    | The result is formatted as a decimal number in computerized scientific notation `f`                | floating point    | The result is formatted as a decimal number `g`, `G`           | floating point    | The result is formatted using computerized scientific notation or decimal format, depending on the precision and the value after rounding.
 `a`, `A`           | floating point    | The result is formatted as a hexadecimal floating-point number with a significand and an exponent.
-This conversion is not supported for the BigDecimal type despite the latter~s being in the floating point argument category.
+This conversion is not supported for the BigDecimal type despite the latter's being in the floating point argument category.
 `t`, `T`           | date/time         | Prefix for date and time conversion characters.
 See Date/Time Conversions.
 `%`                | percent           | The result is a literal `%` (`\u0025`)
 `n`                | line separator    | The result is the platform-specific line separator